yuvadm/dislike/README.md

 # Dislike

+**Likes are not retweets**.
+Fuck you Twitter.

-A browser extensions that cleans up the mess that Twitter creates in your feed
+This browser extensions cleans up the mess that Twitter creates in your feed by hiding liked tweets from people you don't follow.

 ## Install